 - Isolate immediately.

 - Notify your supervisor.
-Your supervisor will then report the necessary information to Human Resources.
+Your supervisor will then report the necessary information to Human Resources through the COVID-19 Tracking Form.

 - Review Mizzou’s available wellness and mental health resources.

-Because these close contacts have been exposed, it is possible that they could test positive for COVID-19.
-They should quarantine even if they feel well because it can take up to14 days for them to show symptoms.
+- Because these close contacts have been exposed, it is possible that they could test positive for COVID-19.
+They should quarantine, even if they feel well, because it can take up to 14 days to show symptoms.

 HR Care Team

-An HR Care Team has been created to provide enhanced outreach to faculty and staff who have reported a positive diagnosis or have been in close contact with a positive individual.
-Supervisors, department chairs and department directors must report employees with a positive diagnosis or who are close contacts to a positive individual to HR through the COVID-19 Tracking Form.
-The HR Care Team will then reach out by e-mail and phone to faculty and staff to ensure that they have information regarding available leave options, community resources, basic guidance related to isolation/quarantine from the Columbia/Boone County Health Department, and what information to gather to provide to their county health department when contacted.
+If you reported a positive diagnosis or are identified as a close contact of a positive individual, the MU HR Care Team will reach out to you.
+Supervisors, department chairs and department directors must report such employees to HR through the COVID-19 Tracking Form.
+The HR Care Team will ensure you have information regarding available leave options, community resources, basic guidance related to isolation/quarantine from the Columbia/Boone County Health Department, and what information to gather to provide to the county health department when contacted.
+You can also call the HR Care Team by contacting your “employee relations” partner in your college, school or division.

 The HR Partner will also work closely with supervisors, chairs and department chairs regarding leave options and any return to work questions.